Core Terms Applicable To All Courses

 - Courses are not transferable between students.

 - Students must not share any online content with nor make their online passwords available to any third parties including other students.
+We reserve the right to terminate access to your online account in these circumstances or where we detect any suspicious or unusual activity related to your account.

 - Nobody else has any rights under this contract.
 Unless you are sponsored by your employer, this contract is between you and us.
 No other person shall have any rights to enforce any of its terms.
 Neither of us will need to get the agreement of any other person in order to end the contract or make any changes to these terms.